FAQs - Frequently Asked Questions

 - Possess an undergraduate degree, Preference is given to students with a 3.0 or equivalent accumulated grade point average on a 4-point scale for all undergraduate study at all institutions attended.

-- Applicants with an undergraduate GPA of 2.7 or lower will have to submit scores for the Verbal and Quantitative sections of the Graduate Record Examination (GRE).
+- Applicants with an undergraduate GPA below 2.7 will have to submit scores for the Verbal and Quantitative sections of the Graduate Record Examination (GRE).

 - Submit a typed, written personal statement (suggested length 2-3 pages) detailing significant personal and professional experiences that relate to the applicant’s decision to pursue a career in counseling (e.g., rationale for seeking degree, commitment to counseling as a profession).
 The personal statement should also address such topics as the applicant’s skills or knowledge, preparation through education and/or experience, strengths and weaknesses, rationale for academic deficiencies, etc.